AwesomeDroid-Dev/PixiGrid/README.md

  - **Event System**: Just a simple event system for handling mouse and touch interactions.
 It should make implementing faster and more compact, as well as more visually appealing.
  - **Dirty Rendering**: Only render cells that have changed since the last frame.
  - **Mult-Threading**: Implementing this would be great especially for grids that update more often than they are being rendered.
- - **Built-In Dirty Updating**: Could be done using available feautes right now, but would be better if it was built in.
+ - **Built-In Dirty Updating**: Could be done using available features right now, but would be better if it was built in.
  - **Refactoring Large Classes**: Needs to be done, since the code files are getting quite large.

 ## Installation